jarero321/PokeGame/README.md

-# Getting Started with Create React App
+# Poject Created with Create app React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+project that consumes a pokemon api and renders random cards to hit

 ## Available Scripts